ChinaNetCloud/nc-backup-py/docs/README_TAIL.md

 Follow the guide lines in the chapter called The JSON config file.
 The confign file is in conf/conf.json, but you can create your own with a custom name if wanted.
 The configuration can be anywhere, but out new standard is going to be inside /etc.

-### Configure credentails accordingly
-If MySQL Db server, create credentials file, create encription key, etc.
-You need to create a MySQL user that can perform the dump of the database.
-Connect to mysql:
-CREATE USER 'ncbackupdb'@'localhost' identified by 'PASSWORD';
-GRANT SELECT, RELOAD, SHOW DATABASES, LOCK TABLES, REPLICATION CLIENT, SHOW VIEW, EVENT ON *.* TO 'ncbackupdb'@'localhost';
-flush privileges;
-localhost host only apply for local backup -- if you need to connect to a remote database, you will need to adapt accordingly (replace 'localhost' by '%')
-Create MySQL login / pass file :
-`# vim /etc/nc-backup-py/mysql_backup.creds

-[mysqldump]
-user=ncbackupdb
-password=PASSWORD
-host=localhost
-socket=/var/lib/mysql/mysql.sock

-[mysql]
-user=ncbackupdb
-password=PASSWORD
-host=localhost
-socket=/var/lib/mysql/mysql.sock`

-Notice: For mysql backups to work on Unbuntu and maybe other distrobutions but CentOS6, 7 AMI Linux, etc. you need to make sure the MySQL is readable by ncbackup.
-The best way to do this is to add ncbackup to mysql group and then make sure the group has read access.

 ####Create log directory
 No need to create the file, but you need to specify the path to the file in the configs).
 This needs to be fixed.
 E.g.: